codio/site/source/docs/deployment/type-rsync.html.markdown

 ![rsync dialog](/img/docs/deploy-rsync.png)

+##Base Path
+We recommend you set the base path field for remote servers as [described here](/docs/deployment/basepath).
+This will be useful when using the [Preview](/docs/inline-preview) feature.

 ##Public Key Authentication
 Codio auto-generates a public key that is uniquely associated with your user account.
 You can find this public key in the [User Settings dialog](/docs/settings-prefs/account-settings/public-key).
 You should make sure that this public key is added to your remote server.

 ##Protocol
 There are two options available

-- **SSH** : uses an SSH connection to transfer
+- **SSH** : (recommended) uses an SSH connection to transfer
-- **RSYNC Daemon** : this requires you to set up an rsync daemon on the remote server
+- **RSYNC Daemon** : this requires you to set up an rsync daemon on the remote server.
+This is a more complex procedure and so should generally be avoided.

-We recommend using the SSH default.

 ##Specifying a Port
 If you want to override the default SFTP port (22) then you can add the port number to the domain name as shown below